 The loss of emergency power in a single-generator hospital or skilled nursing facility treating patients depending on ventilators during a power outage would represent a life-threatening emergency.
 In such a scenario, staff would have only a few hours of battery life before they would need to manually ventilate patients during the race to replace a failed generator or transfer patients to another facility.

-Initial P.I.O.N.E.E.R deployments took place in August 2021 in three Los Angeles County hospitals, two of which are single-generator hospitals.
-The deployments were made possible with HHS Hospital Preparedness Program funding.
+Initial P.I.O.N.E.E.R deployments took place in August 2021 in two Los Angeles County single-generator hospitals.
+The deployments were made possible with HHS Hospital Preparedness Program funding provided by the LA County EMS Agency.